makersacademy/news-summary-challenge/README.md

 ## INTRODUCTION

 I undertook this project to challenge my understanding of how to create a single page web app with vanilla JavaScript, CSS and HTML.
-I have avoided the use of any backend JavaScript and Ruby throughout.
+I have avoided the use of any backend JavaScript and Ruby.

 The app grabs all the headlines from the Guardian newspaper API and displays them on a page, clicking on a headline will show a summary of the relevant article.